blynkkk/blynkkk.github.io/BlynkFirmware.md

     analogRead
     analogWrite (PWM or Analog signal depending on the platform)

-So need to write code for simple things like LED, Relay control and analog sensors.
+No need to write code for simple things like LED, Relay control and analog sensors.

 ## Virtual pins control
 Virtual Pins are designed to send any data from your microcontroller to the Blynk App and back.